The Curse of the Black Orlov Diamond – Truth or Folklore?

 Super Close Up of The Hope Diamond SIA Display

-Restoring Jewelry Pieces
+Restoring Your Gemstones Pieces

 Though we’re not in the business of lifting curses, My Jewelry Repair can clean, polish, restore and repair your favorite pieces of diamond jewelry.
 Our experts are trained in handling all different metals, replacing gems, and will delicately care for your valuables, new or old.